 It is that time of year!
 We are doing another year of Drama for Homeschoolers!!
 Come join us for classes and productions in the 2023-2024 school year!

 Registration is on a semester by semester basis.

-Fall signups are now open.
+Our Bard is moving to Bard's Workshop LLC.
 Follow the link below and Break a leg!